christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ##### Primary Failure.

 In case of a failure of the primary node, a new node is selected to be the next primary.
 This starts a new _view_.
 A view is a generation clock that denotes the phase of a particular node configuration.
 The system moves through a sequence of views over time.
-The primary is continously monitor by the copy nodes through heartbeat detection, and if it appears to be faulty, they instantiate a view change protocol to select a new primary.
+The primary is continously monitored by the copy nodes through heartbeat detection, and if it appears to be faulty, they instantiate a view change protocol to select a new primary.

 ##### Node Recovery.